Eagle Valley Trail

 Eagle Valley Trail Description

-About 4 miles farther east, travelers will enter Gypsum and begin to see residential neighborhoods.
+The Eagle Valley Trail leaves off from its western endpoint on the eastern outskirts of Dotsero and soon enters the Duck Pond Open Space which offers boating and fishing access, picnic areas, and restrooms.
+After about 4 miles the route enters Gypsum and meanders through residential neighborhoods.
 Once in town, the trail forms a loop with the upper leg continuing to follow US 6 and the lower leg paralleling Cooley Mesa Road.
 The loop offers access to local schools, businesses, the library, and the recreation center.
-On the way out of town, the trail borders Eagle County Regional Airport and then once again follows US 6 eastward.
-Here, the trail also parallels active railroad tracks in a configuration known as rail-with-trail.
+On the way out of Gypsum, the trail borders Eagle County Regional Airport and then once again follows US 6 eastward.
+Here, the trail also parallels active railroad tracks.

-As the trail approaches the community of Eagle, it traverses the Brush Creek Confluence Open Space; its creek is a popular fishing spot.
-Traveling through town, trail goers will find numerous restaurants and shops lining the route.
-From downtown, the trail continues about another 7 miles northeast, nestled between US 6 and I-70.
-The trail ends just before reaching Wolcott.
+As the trail approaches the community of Eagle, it traverses the Brush Creek Confluence Open Space, a popular fishing spot.
+The trail runs through downtown Eagle, lining the route with numerous restaurants and shops.
+From downtown, the trail continues for about 7 miles northeast, nestled between US 6 and I-70.
+The western segment of the Eagle Valley Trail ends just before reaching Wolcott.

 Parking and Trail Access